Execution & Impact

 What this shows

 Strategic influence before the work starts — not just after.
 Research advocacy that unlocked a project.
 Systems thinking across a multi-surface enrollment experience.
-And a measurable outcome: a 48-point gap in sign-in success that speaks for itself.
+And a measurable outcome: a 41% enrollment rate in a flow that targets customers at their moment of highest friction — and a first-mover position no other major US telecom has matched.